-Figure 2 is a more comprehensive example of AuxTel, depicting the Technical Design generic category.
-Each category (yellow) and each subcategory (blue) from the Technical Design is addressed such that the reader has an idea of what the system is, how it is used, and documen-
+Figure 2 is a more comprehensive example depicting the Technical Design high-level category from the generic categories.
+Each subcategory (yellow) and each sub-subcategory (blue) is addressed such that the reader has an idea of what the system is, how it is used, and documentation with references therein for retrieving critical information.